Activity 06

 Symbolize your data

 To wrap up, try symbolizing your data.
-It’s pretty similar in QGIS to how you’d to it in ArcGIS Pro.
+It’s similar in QGIS to how you’d to it in ArcGIS Pro.

 - Right-click on the geocoded layer in your layers list